 - Saving for Children's Higher Education

-- Saving to move back to Home country for good
+- Saving for Migration/ moving back to Home country

 - Investing in a Life Insurance ( Term Insurance, Whole of Life or Endowment Plans)